trustoverip/tswg-acdc-specification/spec/spec.md

 ### Rule Section

-The purpose of the Rules section is to provide a set of rules or conditions as a Ricardian Contract [[ref: RC]].
+The purpose of the Rules section is to provide a set of rules or conditions as a Ricardian Contract [[43].
 The important features of a Ricardian contract are that it be both human and machine-readable and referenceable by a cryptographic digest.
 A JSON-encoded document or block, such as the Rules section block, is a practical example of both a human and machine-readable document.
 The Rules section's top-level SAID, `d` field provides the digest.
 This provision supports the bow-tie model of RC.

 The Rules Section includes labeled nested blocks called Rules that provide the legal language (terms , conditions, definitions etc).
 The labeled clauses can be structured hierarchically, where each Rule, in turn, can include nested labeled Rules.
 The labels on the Rules may follow a structured naming or numbering convention.
 These provisions enable the Rules section to satisfy the features of an RC.